 Religious Land Use Litigation

-Mr. Seeman defends municipalities nationwide in cases involving the federal Religious Land Use and Institutionalized Persons Act (RLUIPA), and he writes for the blog RLUIPA Defense (www.rluipa-defense.com).
-Mr. Seeman advises municipalities on religious land use issues in the following ways:
+Evan defends municipalities nationwide in cases involving the federal Religious Land Use and Institutionalized Persons Act (RLUIPA).
+He advises municipalities on religious land use issues by:

-Mr. Seeman has been listed as a Rising Star in Connecticut Super Lawyers® in the area of Land Use/Zoning since 2013.
-(Super Lawyers is a registered trademark of Key Professional Media, Inc.) He was recognized in the Connecticut Law Tribune’s 2016 New Leaders in the Law Yearbook, and he was the firm’s 2014 Pro Bono Award recipient.
-Before joining the firm, Mr. Seeman volunteered his time with the Children’s Law Center of Connecticut, Inc., and prior to that clerked for the Honorable F. Herbert Gruendel of the Connecticut Appellate Court.
+Evan has been selected as a Rising Star in the Connecticut Super Lawyers list from 2013 to 2022.
+He was recognized in the Connecticut Law Tribune’s 2016 New Leaders in the Law Yearbook and was the recipient of the firm’s 2014 Pro Bono Award.
+Before joining the firm, he clerked for the Honorable F. Herbert Gruendel of the Connecticut Appellate Court.